 Directions: From the West: Follow Ridgeway Ave east to the St. Paul exit.
 Turn left onto St. Paul St. Turn right onto Seth Green Dr. Park at the public fishing access parking lot.

-From the East: Take 104 west to the Clinton Ave N Exit.
+From the East: NY-104 west to the Clinton Ave N Exit.
 Go south and turn right on Norton Street.
 Take Norton St across St Paul St, where it becomes Seth Green Dr.

 Parking: Park at the public fishing access parking lot off of Seth Green Dr. or along the road.
 Do not park in the apartment complex across the street.